Bognar/bognar.old/_posts/2021-02-07-using-augmented-reality-in-projects.markdown

  </a-entity>
 {% endhighlight %}

-Now you can open this html on your laptop or mobile phone and point your camera to image from this link.
+Now you can open this HTML on your laptop or mobile phone and point your camera to the image from this link.
-Image can be printed, opened in browser or mobile phone.
+The image can be printed, opened in a browser or mobile phone.